flippedcoder/synth-sampler/README.md

+# synth-sampler

-This project is a practice thing I made to work with functional/stateless React components.
+This project started as a practice thing I made to work with functional/stateless React components.
-It uses the Tone.js library for all of the musical stuff.
+It uses the Tone.js library for all of the musical stuff and I recorded some random sounds to get started with because I got tired of trying to Google the exact noise I wanted.

 ## Run the project

-In the root directory, you can run:
+In the root directory, run:

 ### `npm install`